Hickory Hills Lake Lunenburg: Rivers Month Volunteer Opportunity!

 Volunteer Invasive Purple Loosestrife Plant Removal

-Saturday, April 27 from 10:00 am to 12:30 pm at Hickory Hills Lake, 19 Island Road in Lunenburg, MA
+Saturday, June 22 from 10:00 am to 12:30 pm at Hickory Hills Lake, 19 Island Road in Lunenburg, MA

 CALLING ALL VOLUNTEERS!
 Opportunity for Ages 14 and up

-Join friends and neighbors as we celebrate Earth Day 2024 with a volunteer invasive purple loosestrife plant removal on the shorelines of Hickory Hills Lake in Lunenburg, MA.
+Join friends and neighbors as we celebrate Rivers Month 2024 with a volunteer invasive purple loosestrife plant removal on the shorelines of Hickory Hills Lake in Lunenburg, MA.
 The event will take place from 10:00 am to 12:30 pm.
 Volunteers will hand pull plants on the shoreline of the lake in order to improve the waterfront ecosystem.
 This plant invades marshes and lakeshores, replacing natural wetland plants and impacting habitat for local wildlife.

 We’ll meet at 9:45am at 19 Island Road in Lunenburg (map below).
 Some tools and work gloves will be available for use, but if possible, volunteers are asked to bring their own loppers, pruning shears, and work gloves.
 Please dress for the weather, consider long sleeves, long pants and a hat.
 If you can wear rubber boots, muck boots, or waders that will allow access to more plants; otherwise wear sturdy shoes.
 Consider bug repellent, and sunscreen.
 Be sure to bring drinking water.